samhohcm/RobotArm-Motors-Worksheet/index.md

 The <span style="color:Brown">brown wire</span> is connected to the ground of the power supply, the <span style="color:Red">red wire</span> is connected to the positive end of the power supply, and the <span style="color:DarkOrange">yellow wire</span> will be used to give the control signal to the servomotor.
 The control signal is what we will give to the motor controller board to tell it what position we want the servomotor to go to.

+For servomotors, the control signal is just how long you turn on the current in one second.
+This is called *Pulse Width Modulation*.
+The signal would look like this:

+The servomotor we have can go from 0 degrees to 180 degrees.
+You can get servomotors that can move in bigger angles, or even continuously, like normal motors!
+For our motor, if the current is turned on for a shorter amount of time, the angular position will be smaller.
+To get a larger angular position, the current should be turned on for a longer amount of time.

 You can easily get motor driver boards to control a servomotor, or control them using a microcontroller board like an Arduino or a microbit.
 All you need is to be able to provide electrical power to the electromagnetic coil, and a control signal.
 Today we will be using the microbit and a robotics board!

 <br>